Mount Remarkable National Park

 Mount Remarkable National Park is a protected area in the Australian state of South Australia located about 238 km north of the state capital of Adelaide and 25 km east of Port Augusta.
 It is also the name of the highest peak in the park, with a height of 960 m.

-On 26 November 2021 a non-contiguous portion of the park to the south of the park, known as the Napperby Block, was combined with several other conservation parks to create the new Wapma Thura–Southern Flinders Ranges National Park.
+On 26 November 2021, a non-contiguous portion of the park to the south of the park, known as the Napperby Block, was combined with several other conservation parks to create the new Wapma Thura–Southern Flinders Ranges National Park.

 History

-Land associated with the Park at Mambray Creek and Alligator Gorge first obtained protected area status in 1952 as 'national pleasure resorts' declared under the then National Pleasure Resorts Act 1914.
+Land associated with the Park at Mambray Creek and Alligator Gorge first obtained protected area status in 1952 as "national pleasure resorts" declared under the then National Pleasure Resorts Act 1914.
 They were managed by the South Australian Government Tourist Bureau from 1952 to 1967.

 In 1964, the National Parks Commission submitted a proposal to the Government of South Australia for "comprehensive national parks" covering an area larger than that of the existing national pleasure resorts.
-This resulted in the creation of three separate reserves - the Alligator Gorge Wildlife Reserve, the Mambray Creek Wildlife Reserve and the Mount Remarkable Wildlife Reserve, that were respectively constituted in July 1965, September 1967 and March 1966.
+This resulted in the creation of three separate reserves: the Alligator Gorge Wildlife Reserve, the Mambray Creek Wildlife Reserve and the Mount Remarkable Wildlife Reserve, which were constituted in July 1965, September 1967 and March 1966 respectively.

 In 1972, the three wildlife reserves were re-proclaimed under the National Parks and Wildlife Act 1972 as the Mount Remarkable National Park.
 Between 1972 and 1993, the park doubled in size from an area of 8236 ha by the addition of land including the Black Range Lookout and the Bluff in 1976, and by the addition of an "area west of Alligator Gorge containing The Battery", two parts of the Willowie Forest Reserve, and the Napperby Block in 1993.
 The Napperby Block consists of 16.72 km2 of land, and is non-contiguous to the park.
 Instead, it is located on the other (southern) side of the Telowie Gorge Conservation Park, immediately east of the town of Napperby, about 4 km south of Telowie Gorge and about 12 km north-east of the city of Port Pirie.

 In 2000, further land was added to the park, which was subsequently named The Warren Bonython Link in honour of Warren Bonython’s "long personal interest in the area" and "his association with the National Parks Foundation".
 The park had a total area of 18271 ha after this addition.